datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 ---
-title       : Predicting with Decision Trees description : After making your first predictions in the previous chapter, it's time to bring you to the next level.
-In chapter 2 you will be introduced to a fundamental concept in machine learning: decision trees.
+title       : Predicting with Decision Trees description : After making your first predictions in the previous chapter, it's time to bring you to the next level by using a fundamental concept in machine learning: decision trees.

 --- type:NormalExercise lang:python xp:100 skills:2 key:98be5c3225